themaninthesuitcase/themaninthesuitcase.github.io/_drafts/using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

 Not just with A but a good example, 0 is the same as was a polarity symbol I drew.

 I used a font which was just the outlines, with no fill.
-The way that the paths for this were genrated casused an issue in svg2mod and so you will need to fix these.
-The easiest way to find out what objects caused an errorr is to add the genrated image to a pcb and see what isn't right.
+The way that the paths for this were generated caused an issue in svg2mod and so you will need to fix these.
+The easiest way to find out what objects caused an error is to add the generated image to a pcb and see what isn't right.

 This is a worked example to fix the 'a' I had.
 This just a lower case which I ran Path > Object to Path on.
 Red shows the stroke, black the fill.